logicalclocks/hops-docs/docs/user_guide/tensorflow/model_serving.rst

 Where do I go from here?
 ========================

-Take a look at the inference documentation to see how you can send inference requests to the serving server serving your model.
+Take a look at the :doc:`inference` documentation to see how you can send inference requests to the serving server serving your model.